ordina-jworks/ordina-jworks.github.io/_posts/2023-10-06-k8s-comparison-azure-aws.md

 The etcd is not exposed to the customer in either of the provider's managed services.
 They both support public (default) and private control plane deployments.

-W.r.t. the data plane, the setups are similar as well.
+With regards to the data plane, the setups are similar as well.
 On AWS, the data plane runs on AWS EC2 nodes using Auto-Scaling Groups (ASG).
 On Azure, it runs on top of Azure Virtual Machines using VM Scale-Sets.
 Out of the box, these nodes are deployed into their equivalent of a private network, VPC or VNET, and a group of nodes is assigned to a subnet of that network.